-On September 23, 2010, the Company entered into an Option Agreement with Trumark Companies LLC ("Trumark"), under which the Company granted Trumark an option (the "Option") to purchase half of its corporate headquarters campus in Santa Clara, California (First Property), at a price of \$24.0 million.
-On January 25th the Company entered into a new option to purchase the remaining property.
-Under the agreements, Trumark will have until December 18, 2012 to exercise the options to purchase the First Property and may extend the option if they make certain payments to the Company.
+On September 23, 2010, the Company entered into an Option Agreement with Trumark Companies LLC ("Trumark"), under which the Company granted Trumark an option (the "Option") to purchase half of its former corporate headquarters campus in Santa Clara, California (the "First Property"), at a price of \$24.0 million.
+Trumark subsequently assigned its rights under the Option to Extreme Depot LLC.
+On January 25, 2012 the Company entered into a new option with Extreme Depot to purchase the remaining portion of the Company's former corporate campus (the "Second Property").
+Under the agreements, Extreme Depot had until December 18, 2012 to exercise the options to purchase the First Property and the Second Property.
 In January 2012, the Company classified the First Property as "assets held for sale" on the consolidated balance sheet at a net book value of \$17.1 million, which was the lesser of the fair value (less cost to sell) or carrying amount of the assets, and ceased recognizing depreciation expense on the assets.
-During the third quarter of fiscal 2012, Company entered into a new Option Agreement with Trumark, under which it granted Trumark an option to purchase the remaining portion of the Company's corporate campus (Second Property).
-The Second Property is included as part of the Property and Equipment, classified as 'assets held for use', due to certain unresolved contingencies.
+The Second Property was included as part of the Property and Equipment, classified as 'assets held for use', due to certain unresolved contingencies.